| |

 Marsha's passion is supporting women in their personal and professional development. |

-She is currently delivering a series of offerings to enable women to explore, discover and optimize their potential.
-One of the offerings, a 12-month program called the Power of Self, combines experiential learning and individual coaching, and provides an opportunity for women to gain greater personal clarity and a strategic framework for making more deliberate choices in all dimensions of their lives.
-Marsha has also co-authored a book with Dottie Gandy entitled Choose!
-The Role That Choice Plays in Shaping Women's Lives (Brown Books 2004) and has been featured in several other publications regarding accomplished women.
+Marsha's passion is supporting women in their personal and professional development.
+She has gained international acclaim for her programs that enable women to explore, discover and optimize their potential.
+One of the offerings, a 12-month program called the POWER of Self, combines experiential learning and individual coaching, and provides an opportunity for women to gain greater personal clarity and a strategic framework for making more deliberate choices in all dimensions of their lives.

 |